nicolastah/semantic-style-transfer/README.md

+Code out :blush:, still cleaning the readme and the wiki

 # semantic-style-transfer
 :art: :art:
 **Tensorflow** implementation of our paper **Improving Semantic Style Transfer Using Guided Gram Matrices**.
 Our model is based on the image optimisation problem defined in [Controlling Perceptual Factors in Neural Style Transfer](https://arxiv.org/abs/1611.07865).
 We proposed 2 simple solutions to improve the quality of the generated images: